hakav/hakav.github.io/index.md

 ## About Me

 I am a first-year PhD student at IMJ-PRG / Sorbonne Université, advised by [Karim Adiprasito](https://webusers.imj-prg.fr/%7Ekarim.adiprasito/).
 I am interested in the various interactions between algebraic geometry and combinatorics, especially toric geometry and combinatorial Hodge theory.
-Previously, I studied at Aalto University, where I completed an MSc in Mathematics (2024) a BSc in Engineering Physics and Mathematics (2023).
+Previously, I studied at Aalto University, where I completed an MSc in Mathematics (2024) and a BSc in Engineering Physics and Mathematics (2023).

 ---